 The Department of Dance, accredited by the National Association of Schools of Dance (NASD), provides students a strong professional training program with high quality productions while still enjoying the benefits of a small university.
-Students may choose from a pre-professional Bachelor of Fine Arts degree in Dance Performance or from the more broad based Bachelor of Arts degree in Dance.
+Students may choose from a pre-professional BFA in Dance Performance or from the more broad based BA in Dance.
 The Department of Dance produces two mainstage productions every year, showcasing both faculty and student choreography.
 In addition, the department supports several smaller student-choreographed productions throughout the year, including Works in Progress and Concert Intime.
-The state-of-the-art Partridge Dance Center and Annex promotes a strong sense of community and artistry among the dance majors who take classes there.
+The state-of-the-art Partridge Dance Center and Annex promotes a strong sense of community and artistry among dance majors.